zoidor/cuda_course/README.md

 # cuda_course
-Repo with my solutions for CS344 on Udacity
+Repo with my solutions for CS344 "Intro to Parallel Programming" on Udacity

 See the README.md in each assignment for more information.